moneroguides/1x02-setting-up-your-own-node/script.md

 Now let's hit enter!

-As you can see from the messages, we are now syncing the blockchain to your computer.
+As you can see from the messages, we're now syncing the blockchain to your computer.

 This is a pretty lengthy process so be prepared.
 You can take a break from it whenever you like by using the command `ctrl+c` to cancel the operation.
 To start it again from where you left off, simply follow the same process.

-Currently we are only leaching the blockchain from the P2P network and sharing is caring after all, so we'll want to enable seeding as well.
+Currently we're only leaching the blockchain from the P2P network and sharing is caring after all, so we'll want to enable seeding as well.
 To do this, we're going to have to set special rules in the firewall to allow incoming connections for the p2p port (18080) on both our computers and routers.

 This may or may not be technically possible for you.
 This will all depend on your ISP and aministrative access to your router.